Jaddevvv/ETL-Warehouse/README.md

-# Car Orders Snowflake Ingestion - GROUP 5
+# ETL Motors - Car Orders Snowflake Ingestion - GROUP 5

 This README documents, in chronological order, the steps I followed to adapt the teacher's Snowflake ingestion exercise to my own car-sales scenario.
 Every command I ran is captured below so the entire workflow can be replayed end to end.